 The coursework for medical billing and coding programs includes a mix of technical knowledge, healthcare information, and business topics.
 Students will learn the necessary medical terminology, the cycle of healthcare claims, and the medical coding system.

-This combination of subjects provides students with the foundation of knowledge they need to begin a career in medical billing and coding.
+This combination of subjects provides students with the foundation of knowledge they may want to pursue a career in medical billing and coding.
 Typical courses in a medical billing and coding program may include:

 - Diagnostic Coding